A jackknife bias correction for nonlinear network data models with fixed effects: Jackknife bias correction

-Assumption 1(i) contains the parametric restriction of the model and requires that the true parameters $\beta_{0},\alpha_{0},\gamma_{0}$ are solutions to the first-order equations of the objective function.
-Concavity of the objective function ensures that the population problem has a unique solution.
+Assumption \ref{assu:beta_jack}(i) requires that the true parameters $(\beta_{0},\alpha_{0},\gamma_{0})$ are solutions to the first-order conditions of the objective function.
+Concavity of the objective function ensures that these are unique solutions.
 This is satisfied in many common nonlinear models, including the class of regression models with log-concave densities (as well as censored and truncated versions of these models), which includes probit, logit, ordered probit, Tobit, gamma and beta models among others (see \citet{Pratt1981}, \citet{Newey1994a}).

-Assumption 1(ii) provides basic smoothness conditions for the objective function.
-The derivative and moment conditions are required to ensure the validity of the asymptotic expansions to high enough order to establish the properties of the jackknife procedure, and to ensure that remainder terms are well bounded.
-Analysis of the jackknife requires higher order expansions than are required for characterization of the analytical bias and first-order asymptotic properties of the estimator, and so Assumption 1(ii) is somewhat stronger than the equivalent assumption employed in \citet{Fernandez-Val2016}.
+Assumption \ref{assu:beta_jack}(ii) provides basic smoothness conditions for the objective function, which are required to ensure the validity of the asymptotic expansions.
+Analysis of the jackknife requires higher order expansions than are required for characterization of the analytical bias and first-order asymptotic properties of the estimator, and so Assumption \ref{assu:beta_jack}(ii) is somewhat stronger than the equivalent assumption employed in \citet{Fernandez-Val2016}.
+Finally, Assumption \ref{assu:beta_jack}(iii) ensures that the asymptotic variance of $\widehat{\beta}$ is non-degenerate.